 The adoption of the SPEAR model proved to be extremely successful for the DSP.
 The agency experienced tremendous improvement in the manner in which crime and traffic accidents were handled, and accountability at every level was enhanced—ensuring that investigations were handled efficiently and effectively.
 Criminal and traffic hot spot analysis provided commanders with exact temporal and geographic areas for appropriate resource allocation to mitigate and, often, eliminate adverse trends.
 Additionally, offender management, the identification of nuisance locations, and effective communications at every level dramatically improved the delivery of services.
 The men and women of the DSP are committed to enhancing the quality of life for Delaware’s residents and visitors by providing competent, compassionate, and professional law enforcement services.
 As this model continues to evolve, new strategies and methods for preventing and solving criminal and traffic incidents will continually be explored.
 The lessons learned from adopting the stratified model of policing in the Delaware State Police can serve as a resource for other leaders who are considering implementing these processes in their organizations.

+Colonel Nathaniel McQueen Jr. is a 30-year veteran of the Delaware State Police.
+Colonel McQueen holds an AA in criminal justice, a BA in behavioral science, and an MSW.
+He has served as the superintendent of the DSP since 2012.
 Major Sean E. Moriarty is a 24-year veteran of the DSP, with the current rank of major.
 Major Moriarty holds a BA in criminal justice, an MS in criminal justice, and a EdD in organizational leadership.
 He currently serves on the DSP executive staff as the Operations South Officer.
+Captain William Crotty is a 22-year veteran of the DSP.
+Captain Crotty holds a BA in psychology.
+He currently serves as the commanding officer of the Delaware Information and Analysis Center. |

 Notes: